AmineI/SubtitleExtractor-Docker/README.md

 Subtitles are saved as .ass files by default following a template, and attachments keep their original filename and extension.

-For each file `FileName.mkv`, its attachments & subtitles will be saved under `FileName/`, and the subtitles will be named `SubtitleName_SubtitleNumber_lang_FileName.OUT_EXT`, with OUT_EXT that defaults to 'ass'.
+For each file `FileName.mkv`, its attachments & subtitles will be saved under `FileName/`, and the subtitles will be named `SubtitleName_SubtitleNumber_lang_FileName.OUT_EXT`, with OUT_EXT being 'ass' by default.

 #### Environment variables